When to Harvest Vegetables in the Garden (And Fruit)

 Do you know when to harvest vegetables in the garden, and fruit?
 It’s sometimes hard to tell when the produce is perfectly ready.
 There are some basic rules to go by.
 Here are tips to harvest some of the most popular vegetables (and fruits) that people love to grow.

-Methods to harvest vegetables in the garden
+How to pick vegetables from the garden

 Harvesting methods vary greatly from plant to plant.
 Some fruits and veggies need to be cut to avoid damaging the plant and others slip off the plants on their own.
 Some plant’s harvesting methods call for gardeners to remove the plant from the garden where others are left in place to continue to produce.
-Click here for some gardening wows you probably didn’t know.
+Click here for some gardening wows you didn’t know.
 (At least some of them you didn’t)

 Read on for methods to harvest vegetables in the garden and how to tell when vegetables are ripe (and fruits).
 It’s easy once you get used to doing it.